symfony-cmf/symfony-cmf-docs/contributing/bundles.rst

 Bundles
 =======

-Perhaps more so than other community developed bundles, the CMF bundles should adhere to a core set of standards and goals.
-This allows:
+Perhaps unlike many other bundles, each individual CMF bundle is part of a larger project, the CMF.
+As such, stable bundles should adhere to a core set of standards and goals in addition to the `suggested bundle best practices`_.
+We aim to provide:

 * A base standard of quality to be established;
 * Easier maintainance;